microsoft/FluidFramework/routerlicious/README.md

 * `docker-compose build`
 * `docker-compose up`

+### Testing

+To test simply run `npm test` - either inside of the container or after building locally.

+You can use the --grep parameter of mocha to limit to a particilar test or suite of tests.
+For example, to just run the deli tests, you can use `npm run test -- --grep Deli`.

+To debug simply add the mocha --inspect-brk parameter `npm run test -- --inspect-brk`.
+After which you can attach to the running tests with VS Code or any other node debugger.

 ## CI/CD

 We make use of continuous integration and deployment via VSTS at https://offnet.visualstudio.com/officenet/